Caudillo

 The roots of caudillismo may be tied to the framework of rule in medieval and early modern Spain during the Reconquista from the Moors.
 Spanish conquistadors such as Hernán Cortés and Francisco Pizarro exhibit characteristics of the caudillo, being successful military leaders, having mutual reliance on the leader and their supporters, and rewarding them for their loyalty.
-An important characteristic of the caudillo is their charisma, which drew in followers who could be utilized to change the political climate and shape state-formation in the post colonial era.
+An important characteristic of caudillos is their charisma, which drew in followers who could be used to change the political climate and shape state formation in the postcolonial era.
 The followers of caudillos, called gauchos, were common people whom the caudillos could charm and persuade into joining their cause.
-Often the caudillo would take on the role of the provider as a substitute for the shortcomings of those in the government.
+Often, the caudillo would take on the role of the provider as a substitute for the shortcomings of those in the government.
 It created a type of father-child bond between the caudillo and gaucho that strengthened loyalties and made the caudillos powerful.
-However, the paternalist view towards the relationship between the caudillo and the gaucho assumes that the caudillo has all of the power in the relationship and ignores that much of that power comes from the gaucho's decision to follow a particular caudillo.

 During the colonial era, the Spanish crown asserted its power and established a plethora of bureaucratic institutions that prevented personalist rule.
-Historian John Lynch argues that the rise of caudillos in Spanish America is rooted not in the distant Spanish past but in the immediate context of the Spanish American wars of independence.
-The wars overthrew colonial rule and left a power vacuum in the early nineteenth century.
+Historian John Lynch argues that the rise of caudillos in Spanish America is rooted not in the distant Spanish past, but in the immediate context of the Spanish American wars of independence.
+The wars overthrew colonial rule and left a power vacuum in the early 19th century.
 Caudillos were very influential in the history of Spanish America and left a legacy that has influenced political movements in the modern era.

-Emilio Aguinaldo, first president of the Philippines.
-"El Caudillo" in The Struggle for Freedom and Total Independence of His People.
-Also in Hispano-Asia (Philippines) Emilio Aguinaldo was invested by popular acclamation as the Caudillo Libertador of the "Philippine Revolutionary War", he is the leader of a national liberation against the Spanish Empire and an anti-imperialist resistance against the US.
+Emilio Aguinaldo, a Filipino revolutionary who was the first president of the Philippines, and was nicknamed "El Caudillo".

 However, the term is also used for the authoritarian regimes of Francisco Franco in Spain and Antonio Salazar in Portugal.
 The term is often used pejoratively by critics of a regime.
-However, Spain's General Francisco Franco (1936–1975) proudly took the title as his own during and after his military overthrow of the Second Spanish Republic in the Spanish Civil War (1936–1939).
-Spanish censors during his rule attacked publishers who applied the term to Hispanic American strongmen.
+Spain's General Francisco Franco (1936–1975), though, proudly took the title as his own during and after his military overthrow of the Second Spanish Republic in the Spanish Civil War (1936–1939).
+Spanish censors during his rule attacked publishers who applied the term to Hispanic-American strongmen.
 Scholars have applied the term to a variety of Hispanic-American leaders.